YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If the opinions are still completely different, slowing the decision is safer than choosing the most exciting offer.
 Confusion before surgery is a warning sign.
 It should be resolved before any graft is taken.

-Can a second opinion reduce regret?
+A second opinion can reduce regret

 A second opinion cannot guarantee the outcome, but it can reduce avoidable regret.
 Many regrets begin before surgery, not after it.
 You accept a hairline that is too low, a graft number that is too high, a crown promise that is unrealistic, or a clinic structure that leaves the surgeon unclear.